nestauk/mapping-career-causeways/Supplementary_online_data/ONET_ESCO_crosswalk/README.md

 To derive the crosswalk, we leveraged several strategies.
 First, we used an existing crosswalk between O\*NET and ISCO (i.e. broader occupational groups than ESCO) to identify the most likely matches.
 Second, we applied techniques from Natural Language Processing – a subfield of machine learning – to identify for each ESCO occupation corresponding O\*NET occupations with the highest semantic similarity of occupational group descriptors and known job titles.
 Finally, we manually assigned occupational codes in instances where the two automated approaches didn’t agree.

 For further details on the methodology, consult the Appendix of the [Mapping Career Causeways](https://www.nesta.org.uk/project/mapping-career-causeways/) project report, as well as the `ONET_to_ESCO_crosswalk.ipynb` notebook.
-The development of this crosswalk was led by Jyldyz Djumalieva, with special thanks to Stef Garasto and Karlis Kanders.
+The development of this crosswalk was led by Jyldyz Djumalieva, with additional thanks to Stef Garasto and Karlis Kanders.

 Anyone is welcome to use and build upon the crosswalk; to refer to this crosswalk in your work, you can cite the Mapping Career Causeways report.
+If you would like to leave feedback, you can either create a new github issue or write to us on `{insert email here}`.

 ## Crosswalk files